menu

 Lower Lake is a very small town located in the state of California.
 With a population of 1,276 people and just one neighborhood, Lower Lake is the 725th largest community in California.

-Because occupations involving physical labor dominate the local economy, Lower Lake is generally considered to be a blue-collar town.
-36.97% of the Lower Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Lower Lake, you'll notice that it is more blue-collar than most other communities in America.
+36.97% of Lower Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lower Lake is a town of managers, construction workers and builders, and professionals.
 There are especially a lot of people living in Lower Lake who work in management occupations (19.43%), community and social services (18.01%), and maintenance occupations (14.22%).

 The per capita income in Lower Lake in 2022 was $30,032, which is lower middle income relative to California and the nation.
 This equates to an annual income of $120,128 for a family of four.
 However, Lower Lake contains both very wealthy and poor people as well.